-- [31] In a letter dated 25 November 2010, Ms Gu-Chang lodged another application with Immigration New Zealand.
+- [32] In a letter dated 25 November 2010, Ms Gu-Chang made another application with Immigration New Zealand.
 Mr Chen did not see or approve of this letter before it was sent.
 This letter appears to be an application under section 61 of the Immigration Act 2009.
-That section is the current form of the discretion previously provided in section 35A of the 1987 Act. - [32] Over Christmas 2010 Mr Chen wrote a long letter explaining his circumstances and supplied it to Ms Gu-Chang in January 2011.
-She said she would read it and consider sending it to Immigration New Zealand. - [33] Mr Chen has seen the letter that was sent to Immigration New Zealand by Ms Gu-Chang after he provided her with his letter.
+That section is the current form of the discretion previously provided in section 35A of the 1987 Act. - [33] Over Christmas 2010 Mr Chen wrote a long letter explaining his circumstances and supplied it to Ms Gu-Chang in January 2011.
+She said she would read it and consider sending it to Immigration New Zealand. - [34] Mr Chen saw the letter that was sent to Immigration New Zealand by Ms Gu-Chang after he provided her with his letter.
 He found that the page of his letter with his signature had been retained and the earlier part of the letter rewritten and presented as his letter.
-It was submitted to Immigration New Zealand by Ms Gu-Chang and Mr Loh, without Mr Chen being aware it had been changed. - [34] On 24 February 2011 the application under section 61 was declined, as it contained no new information.
-About this time, Ms Gu-Chang told Mr Chen the fees he had paid to date only covered the two letters Mr Loh had written; she had written the further letter out of generosity. - [35] About a week after Immigration New Zealand said it would decline the section 61 application, Mr Loh advised Mr Chen he had no option but to return to China, as any further applications would not have any different result.
+It was submitted to Immigration New Zealand by Ms Gu-Chang and Mr Loh, without Mr Chen being aware it had been altered. - [35] On 24 February 2011 the application under section 61 was declined by Immigration New Zealand as it contained no new information.
+About this time Ms Gu-Chang told Mr Chen the fees he had paid to date only covered the two letters Mr Loh had written; she had written the further letter out of generosity. - [36] About a week after Immigration New Zealand said it would decline the section 61 application, Mr Loh advised Mr Chen he had no option but to return to China, as any further applications would not have any different result.